Peter Campbell (water polo): Honors

-His younger brother, Jeffrey Campbell, is also a former Olympic water polo player who won a Silver Medal in 1988 Summer Olympics in Seoul, South Korea and placed 4th in 1992 Summer Olympics in Barcelona, Spain.
+His younger brother, Jeffrey Campbell, is also a former Olympic water polo player who won a silver medal in 1988 Summer Olympics in Seoul, South Korea and placed 4th in 1992 Summer Olympics in Barcelona, Spain.

-Peter Campbell died on January 11, 2023, at the age of 62.
+Peter Campbell died on January 11, 2023 while a resident of Lake Arrowhead, California at the age of 62 and was buried at Mountainview Cemetery.
+His wife Yvonne survived him.